-Notes:

-- 1. A maximum of three internal IDE or EIDE devices can be installed-limited by the number of available bays. - 2.
-For models with an IBM factory-installed CD-ROM, two ribbon cables (for connecting IDE or EIDE devices) are shipped with your computer.
+Note: For models with an IBM factory-installed CD-ROM, two ribbon cables (for connecting IDE or EIDE devices) are shipped with your computer.

 Other PC models come with an ultra-wide SCSI hard disk drive that has a small computer system interface (SCSI) interface.
 These PC models have a PCI SCSI adapter installed in one of the expansion slots.
 If your computer has an IBM-preinstalled SCSI adapter, refer to the SCSI documentation provided with your computer for information on the adapter and for instructions on installing SCSI devices.